-IBPS Bank PO vs IT Industry: Salary, Prestige, Job Security, Area of Interest, Growth Prospects and Work Life Balance.
+IBPS Bank PO vs IT Industry: Salary, Prestige, Job Security, Area of Interest, Growth Prospects and Work-Life Balance.

 IBPS Bank PO vs IT Industry

 We write codes for 8-10 hours daily, 5-6 days a week and it becomes monotonous.
 We realize our growth has shunted and find ourselves in the middle of an ocean with no land in sight.
 Nothing is exciting, challenging anymore.
-Consequently there is no development and of course no growth.
-Life becomes an endless cycle of being slave to deadlines.
+Consequently, there is no development and of course no growth.
+Life becomes an endless cycle of being a slave to deadlines.